NexPlayer/TizenWebOS/gettingstarted.md

     key: 'License key to validate the playback', // Mandatory
     div: document.getElementById('player'), // Mandatory
     src: 'URL video', // Mandatory
-    poster: 'URL poster', // Optional
-    name: 'Name of the Video', // Optional
-    subtitle: 'Subtitle of the video', // Optional
-    logosrc: 'URL logo of the company', // Optional
-    callbacksForPlayer: callback, // Optional callback called with the player instances
     drm: [{
         NexDRMType:'DRM Type (eg. com.widevine.alpha(', NexDRMKey: 'URI for the DRM Key', NexHeaders:[{FieldName: 'Header Field Name', FiledValue: 'Header Field Value'}], NexCallback:OptionalDRMCallbackForFairPlay
     }], // Optional DRM information
+    debug: true, // Optional
     vast: 'URL with a VAST/VPAID/VMAP advertisement', // Optional
-    autoplay: true, // Optional
-    mutedAtStart: true, // Optional
-    debug: true, // Optional
-    callbacksForLogger: callback, // Optional callback called with the logger instances
-    startFullscreen: true, // Optional
-    disableFullscreen: true, // Optional
-    showingFullUI: true, // Optional, used for showing the player controls
-    callbacksForReturn: callback, // Optional callback called with the return button
-    disableKeyEvents: false,
-    useDefaultControls: true, // Optional, to use the remote controller
-    resumePosition: number, // Optional, used for starting the video from the given position in seconds
-    addRequestFilter: Function, //Optional, used for give filters to the drm request
-    externalSubtitles:
-    {"src": "URL for the subtitles file", "language": "Subtitle language"}, // Optional, only WEBVTT subtitles can be used. "language" property is a string that define how the subtitle will be identified
+    externalSubtitles: {"src": "URL for the subtitles file", "language": "Subtitle language"},
+    // Optional, only WEBVTT subtitles can be used. "language" property is a string that
+    // define how the subtitle will be identified
+    useDynamicThumbnails: false, // Optional, none of the following properties is required
+	staticThumbnailsImage: string, // URI of the Image thumbnails will be fetched from (Mandatory when using static thumbs)
-    staticThumbnailsVTT: string, // URI of the VTT file,
+    staticThumbnailsVTT: string, // URI of the VTT file containing thumbnails timing and location info (Optional when using static thumbs)
     thumbChunking: { // This property will only take effect if the static thumbnails were passed ("staticThumbnailsVTT")
         limit: 3, // Number of chunks whose thumbnails images are loaded
         total: 30 // Total number of chunks
     },
+    callbacksForPlayer: callback, // Optional callback called with the player instances
+    callbacksForLogger: callback, // Optional callback called with the logger instances
+    callbacksForReturn: callback, // Optional callback called with the return button
+    addRequestFilter: Function, //Optional, used for give filters to the drm request
+    autoplay: true, // Optional
+    disableFullscreen: true, // Optional
+    disableKeyEvents: false, // Optional
+    mutedAtStart: true, // Optional
+    preferredAudioCodec: array, // This property can be used to give priority to a specific audio codec
+    resumePosition: number, // Optional, used for starting the video from the given position in seconds
+    showingFullUI: true, // Optional, used for showing the player controls
+    startFullscreen: true, // Optional
+    startingBufferLength: 50, // Number of seconds the player will try to achieve when initializing
+    useDefaultControls: true, // Optional, allows usage of remote controller
+    useNewRelicTracker: boolean,
-    useNewRelicTracker: boolean, // By default is set to false.
+    // By default is set to false.
 Set to true in order to use the tracker.
-You need the tracker library in order to be able to use the tracker.
+    // You need the tracker library in order to be able to use the tracker.
 Ask NexPlayer team for it.
-    preferredAudioCodec: array, //This property can be used to give priority to specific audio codec
-    startingBufferLength: 50, // Number of seconds the player will try to achieve when initializing
+    name: 'Name of the Video', // Optional
+    subtitle: 'Subtitle name of the video', // Optional
+    logosrc: 'URL logo of the company', // Optional
+    poster: 'URL poster', // Optional

 ```